anjathiart/100-days-of-code/r1-log.md

 ### R1D49 - 20200919
 Mail Project.
 Polishing, styling tweaks and code clean up.
 Next I need to add some accounts to generate some email content etc.

+### R1D50 - 20200920
+Watched CS50 Web 2020 lecture on Testing and CI/CD.
+Unit testing functions, server request / responses, models and also front end in-browser testing.
+Learnt a bit about github actions.
+- Would like to know how to use github actions where one repo is dependent on another repo Also short intro to Docker.
+Not sure how I will use all of this in final project.
+CD - continuous delivery and / or continuous deployment.